I-Johnson/Calculator/README.md

 # Calculator
-I made this calculator using basic codes of python
+I made this calculator using basic codes of Python